GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Media_Ecology/Vince_Gilligan_Climbing_out_of_Social_Media_Cesspool.md

 &nbsp;

+&nbsp;

 # The Fall of Social Mankind, Unicode Babel

-"with climbing up out of the cesspool that is social media and actually listening to each other"
+"with climbing up out of the cesspool that is social media and actually listening to each other" - Screenplay Writer Vince Gilligan.
+Writers Guild of America.
+February 15, 2025.

 * "Eternal September or the September that never ended was a cultural phenomenon during a period beginning around late 1993 and early 1994, when Internet service providers began offering Usenet access to many new users" https://en.wikipedia.org/wiki/Eternal_September

 Usenet is Social Media.
+The Fall of education and self-awareness of the { Neil Postman, Marshall McLUhan } hive mind media ecology woke / wake literacy.